-Commencement and termination date are somewhat flexible, based on individual circumstances.
-Salary is determined according to National Institutes of Health guidelines.
-For FY 2022 it is approximately \$53,840.00 plus benefits (PTO, sick time, medical insurance, etc.), depending on experience.
+Salary for the fellowship year is determined according to National Institutes of Health guildelines.
+For FY 2023 the base salary is \$56,484.00 plus benefits (PTO, sick time, medical insurance, etc.), depending on experience.
+We will update with the FY 2024 figures as soon as we receive them.